CyberShadow/RABCDAsm/README.md

 a `"`.
 Supported escape sequences (a backslash followed by a letter) are `\n` (generates ASCII 0x0A), `\r` (ASCII 0x0D), and `\x` followed by two hexadecimal digits, which inserts the ASCII character with that code.
-Any other characters following a backslash generate that character - thus you can escape backslashes using `\\` and double quotes using `\"`.
+Any other characters following a backslash generate that character - thus, you can escape backslashes using `\\` and double quotes using `\"`.
 When decompiling, high-ASCII characters (usually UTF-8) are not escaped - if you see gibberish instead of international text, configure your editor to open the files in UTF-8 encoding.

 Additionally, constant pool types (signed/unsigned integers, doubles, strings, namespaces, namespace sets and multinames) may also have the value `null`